 – Pinewood Parent

-This year, we are thrilled to offer a new Coding & Design Thinking course at Pinewood's Middle Campus.
+This year, we are thrilled to offer a new Coding & Design and Engineering course at Pinewood's Middle Campus.
 The course seeks to best prepare our students as thriving contributors to our world's technological landscape of connection and innovation.
-Split into two semesters – the first focusing on coding and the second on design thinking – this course is an exciting addition to Pinewood's curriculum.
+Split into two semesters – the first focusing on coding and the second on design and engineering – this course is an exciting addition to Pinewood's curriculum.

 Since Jonathan Brusco, Pinewood’s Technology Curriculum Coordinator, joined our staff in 2016, Lower and Middle Campus has prioritized the fostering of technological skills in our students.
 During the 2016-17 academic year, we introduced the iMaginarium, a makerspace and computer lab dedicated to promoting creativity and technical acuity.
 Since its genesis, the space has served all of our Middle Campus students through specialized workshops, cross-curricular incorporation, and an open door for the curious during the school day.
 In this space, our Maker Club members have also been tinkering, experimenting, and building after school.
 Last year, club members brought home several awards from the TechChallenge, California's biggest design engineering competition.

 Enthusiasm from our Pinewood parents, generosity from our community, support from our administration, and Pinewood's constant dedication to best preparing our students to thrive in their world have all contributed to this exciting addition to Pinewood's well-considered, agile curriculum.
 The Coding & Design and Engineering course is now part of every Middle Campus student's schedule and will serve to best prepare each one for a future in our ever-growing technological world.